Habitat for Humanity International delegation to the World Urban Forum calls for a focus on adequate housing and land tenure in global housing agenda

 “Habitat for Humanity is focused on integrating adequate housing and land tenure into the global development agenda,” said Jonathan Reckford, CEO of Habitat for Humanity International.
 “This conference emphasizes how decent housing is crucial to a more just and prosperous society.
 Adequate housing and secure tenure are critical foundations for breaking the cycle of poverty, and they must be a focus of any sustainable cities development goal.”

 On Tuesday, April 8, Reckford will introduce the WUF7 Civil Society Roundtable, “A new Urban Agenda responsive to people’s priorities for an equitable urban future.”
-This critical conversation will formulate recommendations to the Open Working Group of the United Nations in developing a Post-2015 global agenda, as well as a strategy for influencing the development of a new Urban Agenda leading up to the Third U.N.
+This critical conversation will formulate recommendations to the Open Working Group of the United Nations in developing a Post-2015 global agenda and strategy for influencing the development of a new Urban Agenda leading up to the Third U.N.
 Conference on Housing and Sustainable Urban Development (Habitat III) in 2016.
 Reckford will be joined by Renee Glover, roundtable rapporteur and Habitat for Humanity International’s board chair.

 “Since our founding in 1976, we have seen firsthand the positive impact of housing on individuals and families around the world,” said Glover.
 “Our goal has always been to see a world where everyone – and we mean everyone – has a decent place to live.
 We must prioritize addressing current slum conditions, preventing the growth of such conditions and increasing access to land and transparency of property rights.”